DevArrowsmith/cv/readme.md

 Following a successful career as a senior research chemist I’m seeking my first position as a junior web developer.

 I initially coded in JavaScript as a hobbyist.
-As my skills developed and I got to know people in the industry I came to realise how much I'd love to code proffesionally.
-I started an intensive self-training regime, progrssing my skills from coding JavaScript functions to developing full-stack apps using contemporary technologies.
+As my skills developed and I got to know people in the industry I came to realise how much I'd love to code professionally.
+I started an intensive self-training regime, progressing my skills from coding JavaScript functions to developing full-stack apps using contemporary technologies.

 My career as a scientist endowed me with numerous complementary skills such as project design and management,